Hussien-K11/Simple-SIEM-Simulation/README.md

 **Analyst Note:**
 I designed this rule to detect high-privilege activity where it doesn't belong.
 Event ID 4672 logs special privilege assignments, so I used that as the foundation and filtered for low-trust usernames like `guest` or `svc_account`, along with hosts that typically shouldn't request elevated access.
 It helped me simulate real-world post-exploitation behaviour — and reinforced how valuable user and device context can be in detection logic.

+**Operational Use Case:**
+Effective for catching privilege misuse after initial compromise.
+Particularly useful for detecting lateral movement or insider threats.

 **Framework Reference:**
 - **MITRE ATT&CK T1078.003** – Valid Accounts: Local Accounts
 - **NIST 800-61 Step 2.3**, **CIS Control 4.8** – Monitor for unusual privileged account activity